Acute behavioural disturbance: Acute management

 Consider consultation with local paediatric team when

-• A child may require admission for treatment of a medical problem causing behavioural disturbance, or for observation until drug toxicity has resolved
+• The child requires admission for treatment of a medical problem causing behavioural disturbance, or for observation until drug toxicity has resolved

-• Behavioural disturbance is reduced, and child requires transfer to a tertiary mental health centre (to be facilitated by local mental health clinicians)
+• The child requires a tertiary inpatient mental health facility or ongoing care (to be facilitated by local mental health clinicians)

-• Child requires care beyond the comfort level of the hospital
+• The care required is beyond the comfort level of the hospital

 Consider discharge when